-The current depleted state of world fisheries resources renders fish highly valuable.
-This attracts transnational organised crime syndicates to the fisheries sector.
-The fisheries sector is vulnerable to organised criminal activity due to its transnational nature and associated law enforcement challenges combined with a porous regulatory regime.
-Organised criminal organisations thus regard fisheries crime as a low risk and high profit activity.
+The current depleted state of world fisheries resources has rendered fish as a highly valuable resource.
+This attracts transnational organised crime syndicates.
+The fisheries sector is particularly vulnerable to organised criminal activity due to its transnational nature and associated law enforcement challenges combined with a porous regulatory regime.
+Organised criminal networks regard fisheries crime as a low risk and high profit activity.

 Organised criminal networks engaging in fisheries crime employ ever-changing business models and modus operandi.
 This demands cooperative, flexible law enforcement responses based on inter-agency cooperation at a national, regional and international level.
 Watch the UNDP short video below.